Driving In The UK

 Don’t text or call while driving it’s illegal.

 Follow any directions given by police or enforcement officers.

 Don’t drive on main beam at night unless necessary.

 You must not drive if you are drunk or under the influence of drug.

 Long distances are normally measured in miles and short distances for example distance to the give way is in yards and petrol or diesel is in litres if you need to fill up fuel tank.

-We spoke to few driving schools Northampton who explained different type of roads in the UK in a simple and precise way.
+We spoke to few driving instructors in Lowestoft who explained different type of roads in the UK in a simple and precise way.

 Type of Roads:

 Roads in the United Kingdom are normally represented by letters and numbers which identify and classify the type of the road.
 For example M6 where letter “M” means “Motorway” and “6” means the number.